And even before you have a chance to earn it, you have to get accepted to the study program.

-Questions from the colleges in the United States and in United Kingdom
+Questions from the United States and the UK

-- If you had a chance to choose, would you go for a full two-year long MBA program, or for an accelerated one?
+- If you had a chance to choose, would you go for a full two-year long MBA program, or for an accelerated program?

 - Have you ever led a team?
 What experience did you gain while leading the team?

-- What do you think should a good MBA student brings to the course, and how should they enrich the other students in the course?
+- What do you think should a good MBA student bring to the course, and how should they enrich the other students in the course?

-- Describe a time you struggled to make a connection with someone important.
+- Describe a time when you struggled to make a connection with someone important.

-- On a scale from one to ten, try to give a mark to your emotional intelligence, and your IQ.
+- On a scale from one to ten, try to grade your emotional intelligence, and to your IQ.

 - Name all cultures and business approaches you have experience with.
 Which one do you like the most?

-- Describe a time you tried to achieve a goal and failed.
+- Describe a time when you tried to achieve a goal and failed.

-Alternatively, at colleges that aren’t prestigious, the interviews can be short, and you will not deal with any tests in them.
+Alternatively, at colleges that aren’t prestigious, the interviews can be short, and you may not deal with any tests during them.

 One way or another, your goal remains the same: to show them that you know what you want to do in life, that you know why you want to study MBA, that you have your goals and plans, and know a bit of everything, including business, marketing, psychology, project and process management, human resources…